dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 You should know that socat is not perfect in all cases, because it runs in user space and not in kernel space it can introduce a noticeable performance hit to your project.
-So in case if your Drupal project is using lots of modules that are relying heavily on database, like Views, Panel, Organic groups etc, may run significantly slower.
+So in case if your Drupal project is using lots of modules that are relying heavily on database, like Views, Panel, Organic groups etc, it may run significantly slower.

-Once these two major issues were resolved I started to migrate Docker based development environments to other two developers that were willing to try it after I had given them a brief explanation how this can benefit them in the short term and in the long term.
-Fortunately they were agreed to try it.
+Once these two major issues were resolved we started to deploy Docker based development environment to couple of developers machines that were willing to try it out and test.

+---

+SWITCH TO SLIDE #23

+---

+And here is where the phase two come in

 So now that we had a usable development setup that replaced the native LAMP setup, we had lowered the provisioning from more than half a day to about 45 minutes.